 While the two companies now have comparable enterprise value, the cash flow generation is light-years apart.
-This could prove costly to Netflix if Disney is able to starve other services of its premium content.
-Disney already announced that it will alter licensing agreements with Netflix, which could put pressure on Netflix to further spend on original content.
+This could prove costly to Netflix if Disney can starve other services of its premium content.
+In addition, Disney already announced that it would alter licensing agreements with Netflix, putting pressure on Netflix to further spend on original content.

-If we agree that we are now in the late-stage of a bull cycle, Netflix financing could become a potent question.
-On the other hand, Netflix might have an advantage over Disney in terms of focus and flexibility.
+If we agree that we are now in the late stage of a bull cycle, Netflix financing could become a potent question.
+But, on the other hand, Netflix might have an advantage over Disney’s focus and flexibility.

 Competition heats up

-In any case, it is interesting to see that yet another new technology (streaming) is slowly succumbing to old business models.
-Whether Disney will dwarf Netflix or not, streaming services are now becoming your regular TV stations among which consumers decide what ‘channel’ they want to watch.
+It is interesting to see that yet another new technology (streaming) is slowly succumbing to old business models.
+Whether Disney will dwarf Netflix or not, streaming services are now becoming your regular TV stations, among which consumers decide what ‘channel’ they want to watch.
 The old king (TV) is dead – long live streaming.

-Jan Svenda is an independent equity analyst focused on the U.S. Small/Micro-cap space.
-He searches for long ideas trading around Net Current Assets Value (NCAV) and for short ideas which showcase a significant potential for aggressive or manipulative accounting.
+Jan Svend is an independent equity analyst focused on the U.S. Small/Micro-cap space.
+He searches for long ideas trading around Net Current Assets Value (NCAV) and for sharp pictures which showcase a significant potential for aggressive or manipulative accounting.